Aider-AI/aider/examples/README.md

 * [**Hello World Flask App**](hello-world-flask.md): Creating a simple Flask app with various endpoints, such as adding two numbers and calculating the Fibonacci sequence.

-* [**Pong Game with Pygame**](pong.md): Creating a simple Pong game using the Pygame library, with customizations for paddle size and color, and ball speed adjustments.

-* [**2048 Game Modification**](2048-game.md): Exploring and modifying an open-source javascript repo for the 2048 game, including adding randomness to the scoring system.
+* [**Javascript Game Modification**](https://aider.chat/examples/2048-game.html): Exploring and modifying an open-source javascript repo for the 2048 game, including adding randomness to the scoring system.

 * [**Complex Multi-file Change with Debugging**](complex-change.md): A complex code change involving multiple source files and debugging.

+* [**Create a Black Box Test Case**](add-test.md): Creating a "black box" test case without access to the source of the method being tested, using only a [ctags based repo map](https://aider.chat/docs/ctags.html).

 * [**Semantic Search & Replace**](semantic-search-replace.md): Updating a collection of function calls, which requires dealing with various formatting and semantic differences in the various function call sites.

+* [**Pong Game with Pygame**](pong.md): Creating a simple Pong game using the Pygame library, with customizations for paddle size and color, and ball speed adjustments.

 * [**CSS Exercise: Animation Dropdown Menu**](css-exercises.md): A small CSS exercise involving adding animation to a dropdown menu.

 * [**Automatically Update Docs**](update-docs.md): Automatically updating documentation based on the latest version of the main() function.

-* [**Create a Black Box Test Case**](add-test.md): Creating a "black box" test case without access to the source of the method being tested, using only a [ctags based repo map](https://aider.chat/docs/ctags.html).

 * [**Editing an Asciinema Cast File**](asciinema.md): Editing escape sequences in an `asciinema` screencast file.